Eva Amaral: Biography

 Even though some people believe that she was born in 1973, she confirmed that she turned 40 in 2012.
 "I just turned 40 and I feel much more secure and stronger than 20 years ago".

 She claims that she had a joyful childhood and that she never liked to play with dolls.
 Instead, she would play music with her cousin.
 She declares that she is shy and as a teenager, she felt like a weirdo and had many insecurities.
 At a young age, she taught herself to play drums.
 Initially, she thought she could not sing, but once she started she realised that singing was a more powerful way to communicate than drums.

 She studied in Zaragoza at the school "Romareda".
 Afterwards, she studied volume techniques in the art school of Zaragoza.
 Meanwhile, she also worked as a bartender in "Azul Rock Café".
 She began to study lyrical singing when she realized that she wanted to become a singer.
 First, she took lessons in a civic center, but the teacher was fascinated by her voice and she sent her to her master.
 "Her lessons were very expensive and I did not have much money...".
 She was asked to audition and the master admitted her with a discount.

+Working with Juan Aguirre

 Eva and Juan met in 1992 at the back of a bar in Zaragoza.
 At that time, she played the drums in a local punk-rock band called "Bandera Blanca" and was also the leader single of another band called "Lluvia Ácida".
 From the beginning, there was love, friendship and music between the two of them.
 They went through all the bars performing.
 They were together for five years before it all started.
 After that, they began to do some sporadic trips to Madrid and then they started to stay there a little longer, sleeping at friends’ places, working in the catering industry and much more while they performed in "Libertad 8", "San Mateo 6", "El Rincón del Arte Nuevo" and "La Boca del Lobo".
 One day, Jesús Ordovás invited them to Radio 3 and sometime later, a guy from the Virgin company attended one of their concerts and decided to work with them.
 Then, someday in 1997, they made the decision of staying in Madrid.